nice-shot/node-xmltv/README.md

 * `parseDate(date)` - A small helper method to parse date attributes from the standard XMLTV format - YYYYMMDDHHmmss Z (e.g: 20150603025000 +0200).

+It emits the following events:
+* `programme` - The parsed programme record.
+Argument is the xmltv.Programme.
+* `error` - Emits when an error is encountered while parsing the XML.
+Argument is the Error object.
+* `end` - When the parser is done.

 ## xmltv.Programme
 This is the object emitted in each `programme` event.
 It has the following attributes:
 * `channel` (String) - Channel id